miljodir/md-components/packages/css/src/toggle/README.md

-# Toggle
+# Structure

-To use the `Toggle` css as a standalone, without the accompanying React component, please use the following HTML structure.
+To use the `Toggle` css in `@miljodirektoratet/md-css` as a standalone, without the accompanying React component, please use the following HTML structure.

 Class names in brackets [] are optional-/togglable-/decorator- or state dependant classes.